-At the meeting, the findings of the remedial investigation (RI) will be presented along with a summary of the proposed remedy.
-After the presentation, a question-and-answer period will be held, during which verbal or written comments may be submitted on the PRAP.
+A public meeting was also conducted.
+At the meeting, the findings of the remedial investigation (RI) and the feasibility study (FS) were presented along with a summary of the proposed remedy.
+After the presentation, a question-and-answer period was held, during which verbal or written comments were accepted on the propsed remedy.